Beitunia killings: 15 May 2014 Ofer Prison demonstration

 At Beitunia, 150 Palestinians attended the commemoration, which took place outside Ofer Prison, where more than 100 Palestinians had been on a hunger strike for weeks to protest their detention, and demonstrators were protesting the Israeli practice detaining people on suspicion for upwards of six months, without charges being laid, and no access to courts, under secret evidence.
 The Palestinians, among them the two boys later killed, threw rocks and Israeli police employed riot dispersal measures.
 Israeli sources reported the demonstration turned violent at times, while Palestinian sources say it began peacefully, but turned violent when the demonstrators were shot at by live fire to disperse stone-throwers.
 In addition to stone-throwing, burning tires were rolled towards Israeli security forces, and Israeli sources stated that five Molotov cocktails were thrown at policemen and a police bomb squad had destroyed an explosive device.
 Police responding by shooting tear gas canisters, stun grenades and the firing of rubber bullets.

 Four Palestinian protestors were shot at the Beitunia demonstration, on the same patch of asphalt.
 They were Nadim Nuwara (17); Mohammad Mahmoud Odeh Salameh (Abu Thaher; 17); Muhammad al-'Azza (15), and a fourth man (aged 23), who remains unidentified.
 The shootings took place in a sequence of three separate incidents.
-The first casualty was Muhammad 'Azzah, 15, who was shot and wounded in the chest at around 12:20 p.m.
-The first fatality that day was Nuwara, who was shot some 15 meters from where Azzah had been hit.
+The first was Muhammad al-'Azzah, 15, who was shot and wounded in the chest at around 12:20 p.m.
+The first fatality that day was Nuwara, who was shot some 15 meters from where al-'Azzah had been hit.
 He was shot through the chest at 13:45.
-Salameh (17) was fatally shot in the same location at 14:58.
-He was pronounced dead on arrival by doctors having been shot in the back.
+Salameh was also fatally shot in the same location at 14:58.
+He was pronounced dead on arrival by doctors, having been shot in the back.

-Human Rights Watch, which examined a high-speed photo sequence taken by a photojournalist Samer Nazzal just after the killing, stated that one projectile, seemingly a rubber bullet, appeared to come from the direction of the position of the Israeli forces and struck a Palestinian paramedic, wearing a bright orange vest, who helped carry Nuwwarah off.
+Human Rights Watch examined a high-speed photo sequence taken by photojournalist Samer Nazzal just after the killing, and stated that one projectile, seemingly a rubber bullet, appeared to come from the direction of the position of the Israeli forces and struck a Palestinian paramedic, wearing a bright orange vest, who helped carry Nuwara off.